 The mathematics of the heat transfer/dye diffusion process has been represented using a finite-difference modeling technique.
 The approach has successfully described the profile of the dye in the receiving layer.
 The ability to apply a heat-flux boundary condition to the printhead has provided a better representation for the thermal input.
-Its ability to do multiple-pass calculations, to incorporate nonlinear diffusivity behavior, and to accommodate differences in solubility by using a partition coefficient has provided the user with a valuable design tool.
-This model has allowed one to investigate the influence of input power and material properties on print speed.
-From these calculations, linetime is seen to vary accordingly with an "ultimate" value predicted for the best-case situation.
+Its ability to do multiple-pass calculations, incorporate nonlinear to diffusivity behavior, in addition to accommodating differences in solubility by using a partition coefficient, has provided the user with a valuable design tool.
+This model has allowed investigation into the influence of the thermal printhead efficiency upon the printing speed of the system.
+A more efficient head will produce better heat transfer that will result in more dye being transferred.
+This will create shorter line times, which will result in faster printing speeds.